hhajibadri/cse15l-lab-reports/lab1.md

 ![Image](Screenshot 2023-10-02 at 10.59.43 AM.png)

-**Here is the "cd" command with just a file path as an argument, it will tell you it is not a directory.**
+**Here is the "cd" command with just a file path as an argument, it will tell you it is not a directory and do nothing.**

 ![Image](Screenshot 2023-10-02 at 11.00.09 AM.png)